What Whey Protein Isolate Is Made Of

 While those who suffer from lactose intolerance may still be able to consume whey protein powder (especially whey protein isolate, which contains less than 1% of lactose), it’s important to listen to your body and stop using whey protein isolate if you experience adverse side effects including bloating, gas and diarrhoea.

 For those who are not lactose intolerant, whey protein is one of the more easily digestible protein powders.
-It is also quickly digested, which makes it great for those who want a boost of energy after a workout.
+It is also quickly digested, which makes it great for those who want a boost of energy after a workout with Whey protein shakes to drink on the go.

 Is whey protein dairy-free?